mindpowered/maglev-cpp/README.md

 We are here to support using this package.
 If it doesn't do what you're looking for, isn't working, or you just need help, please [Contact us][contact].

 There is also a public [Issue Tracker][bugs] available for this package.

+# Licensing
+This package is released under the MIT License.